simonprickett/micropython-team-talk/pimoroni-enviro-plus/README.md

 ## MicroPython Version

 You'll need to install a MicroPython runtime on the Pico W. The Enviro+ Pack uses a specific build of Pimoroni MicroPython which has all of the sensor drivers you need built in.

-Download the latest from Pimoroni's GitHub [here](https://github.com/pimoroni/pimoroni-pico/releases).
+* If you have a Pico W, download the latest from Pimoroni's GitHub [here](https://github.com/pimoroni/pimoroni-pico/releases).
 Be sure to get the file named `enviro-<version>-pimoroni-micropython.uf2`.
+* If you are using s Pico 2W, download [this version](https://github.com/pimoroni/pimoroni-pico-rp2350/releases), also from Pimoroni's GitHib.

 TODO how to install that.